lreimer/data-services-javaee7/README.md

 This repository contains the showcase for my talk at O'Reilly Architecture Conference NY 2018.
 For details see: https://conferences.oreilly.com/software-architecture/sa-ny/public/schedule/detail/63967

+The slides for this talk can be found on SpeakerDeck here: https://speakerdeck.com/lreimer/data-services-processing-big-data-the-microservice-way

 # Usage

 ## Building the Data Services